Ousmanbah10/Tile-Solver/README.md

 # 🧩 Tile Solver Game

-# NAMES: OUSMAN BAH, SHAWN, EDUARDO A. Paramio
+# NAMES: OUSMAN BAH, SHAWN PAULIN, EDUARDO A. Paramio

 Welcome to the **Tile Solver Game**!
 This is a Streamlit-based app where you can eventually split images into tiles, play the puzzle, and even solve it automatically using the A\* algorithm.